FILMMAKER & VIDEO ARTIST

-Currently, Grace is in development for an animated TV series about climate change, The Grand Tammy, which was a second rounder for the Sundance Episodic Lab.
-She is a Viacom Viewfinder Program fellow and recently shadowed director/executive producer Dime Davis on the Paramount TV series Boomerang, executive produced by Lena Waithe and Halle Berry.
+Grace is a ViacomCBS Viewfinder Program directing fellow and recently shadowed director/executive producer Dime Davis on the Paramount TV series Boomerang, executive produced by Lena Waithe and Halle Berry.
+She is a three-time second rounder for the Sundance Episodic Lab, a Black List semi-finalist, and a Screen Craft Short Film Fund semi-finalist.

 In addition to television, Grace is a Picture Farm Directing Program fellow for female commercial directors and a member of the Commercial Directors Diversity Program's inaugural 50/50 mentorship program.

 Grace's work has been supported by the Atlanta Film Society for the Hartsfield-Jackson Airport, NYC Women's Fund, administered by the Mayor's Office of Media and Entertainment and New York Foundation for the Arts, and the Local Arts Fund administered by the Brooklyn Arts Council.
 She has held residency with the Saltonstall Foundation.